ssun28/songs-singers-management/README.md

 - ### My wallet
     How do you make it easier for users to manage their tokens and make transactions?
 What we need is a wallet.
     Users can store their tokens in their wallet and check the balance.
-    In order to make it easier, here the initial amount of the wallet will be assumed and default setting to 100 ETH.
+    In order to make it easier, each user will have a myWallet and here are the set up and initial values:
+    - Here the initial amount of the wallet will be assumed and default setting to 100 ETH.
+    - You will have your privateKey/publicKey pair in the myWallet.

 - ### Node type
     A node can be a regular singer, user/listener or can be a miner.